lucky-119/Promptologist/README.md

 ## Hardware

-We trained the model on an NVIDIA Tesla T4 on GCP
+We trained the model on an NVIDIA Tesla T4 using Google Cloud Platform.

 ## Dataset